How the Brain Changes With Age

 Certain aspects of attention can become more difficult as our brains age.
 We may have a harder time focusing on what our friends are saying when we’re in a noisy restaurant.
 Our ability to tune out distractions and focus on a particular stimulus is called selective attention.
 Splitting our focus between two tasks – like holding a conversation while driving – also becomes more challenging with age.
 This type of attention is called divided attention.>

 But it’s not all downhill after age 30.
-In fact, certain cognitive abilities improve in middle age: the Seattle Longitudinal Study, which tracked the cognitive abilities of thousands of adults over the past 50 years, showed people actually performed better on tests of verbal abilities, spatial reasoning, math, and abstract reasoning in middle age than they did when they were young adults.
+In fact, certain cognitive abilities improve in middle age: the Seattle Longitudinal Study, which tracked the cognitive abilities of thousands of adults over the past 50 years, showed people actually on tests of verbal abilities, spatial reasoning, math, and abstract reasoning in middle age than they did when they were young adults.

 Contrary to the adage that you can’t teach an old dog new tricks, there is growing evidence that we can and do learn throughout our lives.
 Neuroscientists are learning our brains remain relatively “plastic” as we age, meaning they’re able to reroute neural connections to adapt to new challenges and tasks.